cburgmer/build-facts/README.md

 https://github.com/cburgmer/buildviz for an example on what is possible with a small set of build properties.

+## Why?

+It's hard to innovate when every pipeline has their own format of reporting build data.
+By offering a more standard format, we hope that it becomes feasible to share build analytics across users of different build servers.
+Let's hope we don't lose too much information on the way.

 ## Features

 - Streams standardized build data